amberbit/elixir-cocktails/elixir-cocktails/phoenix/creating-forms-with-no-database-table/post.md

 Now you can start server and see your simple form.
-You won't however be able to submit it yet, as we haven't defined proper route and action.
+You won't however be able to submit it yet, as we haven't defined proper route and action for that.

 ### Providing action for submit

-As you can see, the form will be sent as POST request to our applications `page_path`.
+As you can see, the form will be sent as a POST request to our applications `page_path`.
 First we need to provide a proper route in our `web/router.ex`.
 Let's add it to browser
 scope: